odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 How to automate customer follow-ups with plans?
 ==========================================================

-With the Odoo Accounting application, you get a dynamic aged receivable report, customer statements and you can easily send them to customers.
+With the Twenty20 Accounting application, you get a dynamic aged receivable report, customer statements and you can easily send them to customers.

 If you want to go further in the automation of the credit collection